 Lori Emilson has been an educator for over 30 years, most of that with Lakeshore School Division.
 As a classroom teacher, she has experience with every grade from Kindergarten through Gr.
 8. For the past eight years, Lori’s role as Curriculum Support Teacher in her division has focused on Literacy, Numeracy and Technology.
 Lori is a member of the Manitoba Reading Association, currently serving as that organization’s president.

-Kathy Glenesk is in her 15th year as a Literacy Coach in Red River Valley School Division and has more than 30 years of experience in early years teaching, 13 years of which included teaching Reading Recovery.
+Kathy Glenesk is in her 17th year as a Literacy Coach in Red River Valley School Division and has more than 35 years of experience in early years teaching, 13 years of which included teaching Reading Recovery.

 Patti Lawrence currently works as the Divisional Numeracy Coach in Portage la Prairie School Division.
 She has over 30 years of experience working as a classroom teacher, literacy support teacher, resource teacher and teacher principal.
 She is passionate about the Numeracy Achievement Program and looks forward to working with others who share the same passion.

-Amanda has been fortunate to have a diverse and fulfilling 10-year teaching career so far.
+Amanda Rivers has been fortunate to have a diverse and fulfilling 11-year teaching career so far.
 This has included her first year teaching in Ste.
 Rose du Lac and the remainder in Seven Oaks School Division in Winnipeg.
 She has taught grades Kindergarten, 4, and 6/7 Multiage (currently) as well as having been in the role of Learning Support Teacher.
 Amanda made the decision to "return" to the Middle Years classroom from Learning Support because that is where her passion truly lies.
 She believes that Middle Years students have great potential and she is passionate about helping them to evolve as readers and writers.
 Amanda believes that children need two main things in order to experience success in ELA: a sense of identity and purpose as both a reader and writer.
 The increased skillset and motivation that come as a result are the rewards.

 Nicole is currently the K-9 Numeracy Coach in Border Land School Division.
 She loves working alongside teachers both in and out of classrooms and is passionate about empowering teachers to be the best math educators they can be.
 She has presented extensively in her school division, elsewhere in Manitoba as well as internationally.

 mRLC since 2015, both as a participant then as a facilitator.
 She believes that this program gives teachers a structure to begin with, that allows them to critically think about how to infuse best practice into their teaching.

-Nicole earned her Bachelor of Education at University of Winnipeg and later her Post Baccalaureate in Special Education at University of Manitoba.
+Nicole earned her Bachelor of Education at the University of Winnipeg and later her Post Baccalaureate in Special Education at the University of Manitoba.
 She has been in education for almost 30 years and is able to use her varied experience as a classroom teacher, resource teacher and an instructional coach to bring teachers professional development that they can apply to their individual situations.
 Nicole believes in the power of being a lifelong learner and that applying new learning from professional development is an ongoing process.

 Rina Whitford is a passionate educator and advocate for equitable and inclusive education.
 She brings a wealth of personal & professional experience leading and supporting big picture thinking with school leaders in the development and implementation of school improvement plans, as well as supporting the establishment of programs and initiatives that are grounded on integrating Indigenous perspectives.

 base to her lived experiences derived from her Indigenous roots.
 Rina's current research interests involve honoring the voices and knowledge of marginalized populations in educational settings through relationships, stories, and time.
 Being immersed in Indigenous ways of knowing and doing has provided her the foundations for working towards shifting mindsets that challenge current practices within the colonial education system in order to meet the needs of all learners in meaningful and creative ways.